schen8180/data440/hw8/hw8_report.md

 Save the list of accounts (screen_names), one per line, in a text file named `accounts.txt` and upload to your GitHub repo.

 *B: What topics/categories do the accounts belong to?
 You don't need to specify a grouping for each account, but what general topics/categories will you expect to be revealed by the clustering?
 Provide a this list before generating your clusters*

+## Answer

+The accounts that I have found mostly belongs in the topics of celebrity, politics, tech, education, sports, entertainment, news, music.

 ### Q2 - Create Account-Term Matrix (3 points)